fathimakm/learn_security_with-me/README.md

     expr
     clear

-    cat command displays the content of a file head command displays just the beginning of a file, by default 10 lines tail command can be used to display just the end of a file, by default 10 lines less command returns the content of a file one page at a time.
+    __cat__ command displays the content of a file cat access.txt
+    __head__ command displays just the beginning of a file, by default 10 lines __tail__ command can be used to display just the end of a file, by default 10 lines __less__ command returns the content of a file one page at a time.

      The __grep__ command searches a specified file and returns all lines in the file containing a specified string.
 The grep command commonly takes two arguments: a specific string to search for and a specific file to search through. (grep OS updates.txt returns all lines containing OS in the updates.txt file. )